SJCNY Spring 2021 - EHS Housing

 What about daily health screenings?

 Students should become familiar with performing daily health screenings that include a temperature check in advance of their arrival as the College will conduct its own screening, including a temperature check, of every student during move-in day, and students will be required to participate in daily symptom monitoring on campus as well.

 What if I get sick?

-We take the health and well-being of our residents very seriously and have formed a partnership with MedRite Urgent Care.
-If you become ill during normal business hours, you will be directed to visit the clinic.
-If you become ill overnight or require emergency medical attention, you will be taken to Methodist Hospital.
+We take the health and well-being of our residents very seriously and have developed a relationship with MedRite Urgent Care.
+If you become ill during operating hours, you will be directed to visit the clinic.
+If you become ill overnight or need emergency medical attention, you will be taken to Methodist Hospital.